metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 2. Create the Schema struct for ExpectedHardwareConfiguration inside HardwareValidatorSpec, in file pkg/api/metal3/v1beta1/hardwarevalidator_types.go
 3. Implement a controller for HardwareValidator.
+4. Add watch on hardware setting changes.
-4. Create a validateAndCompare function to validate provisioned hosts against the expected hardware configuration.
+5. Create a validateAndCompare function to validate inspected hosts against the expected hardware configuration.
-5. Matched host status will be added in the list after validation.
+6. Matched host status will be added in the list after validation.
-6. Add the labels to the returned list of hosts from validator function.
+7. Add multiple labels to the returned list of hosts from validator function.
-7. Write unit tests for above implementation.
+8. Write unit tests for above implementation.

 ### Dependencies